quduss/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0X05-POINTERS_ARRAYS_STRINGS
-This directory is used to test knowledge on the following concepts
+This directory is used to test knowledge on the following concepts in `C` language.
 - **Pointers**
 - **Arrays**
 - **Strings**